matthewsides/Networking/README.md

 ### TCP

 TCP model is a conceptual model referencing the relationship of applications over a network.
 TCP applies a similiar framework or structure to the OSI model however the TCP version excludes 3 layers opting only to use 4 of the layers.
-The TCP model is not the same as the TCP protocol as the TCP model is a ceoneptual model showing how applications communicate over a network, whilst the TCP protocol is a
+The TCP model is not the same as the TCP protocol as the TCP model is a conceptual model showing how applications communicate over a network, whilst the TCP protocol is a offical  procedure concerned with data streaming and deliverly of data.